zhaokoh/gist-generation/inquisit/README.md

 This is the main directory that contains all the necessary Inquisit files to run the gist generation experiment.

+## Inquisit Overview

+The experiments built using Inquisit is declarative - i.e. no programming code required.
+Inquisit has a number of pre-defined items/objects to be used in an experiment, such as picture, text, trial, block.
+Inquisit also has many input objects that accepts user inputs, such as textbox, radio buttons.
+Here is a good overview with many examples: https://www.millisecond.com/support/docs/v5/html/viewer.htm#introduction.htm.

+## Justification of using Inquisit for this project

+* Inquisit was chosen because Monash has license to it and can host Inquisit Web experiments.
+* Inquisit timing accuracy is independently tested and verified: https://www.millisecond.com/products/inquisit5/timing.aspx, saving us to measure the timing accuracy if we choose another framework such as jspsych.
+* Integrates well with MTurk via survey link and approved by Amazon as a MTurk external platform.

 ## Pre-requisites

 ### Software